strandjs/IntroLabs/IntroClassFiles/Tools/IntroClass/Velociraptor/Velociraptor.md

 <pre>velociraptor-v0.72.3-windows-amd64.msi</pre>

-Let's start the server.
+Time to start the server.

 <pre>velociraptor-v0.72.3-windows-amd64.exe --config server.config.yaml frontend -v</pre>

 This will take some time, be patient.

-There will be some red text.
-Don’t panic.
+There will be some red text.  **Don’t panic.**

 Surf to the **GUI** and see if it worked!